Manishk12/-House-Prices-Advanced-Regression-Techniques/README.md

 # Competition Description from Kaggle
 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.
 # My Approach
 Following approaches and techniques i applied:

-EDA with Pandas and Seaborn.
+EDA with Pandas and Seaborn.<br/>

-Find features with strong correlation to target.
+Find features with strong correlation to target.<br/>
-Data Wrangling, convert categorical to numerical apply the basic Regression models of sklearn use gridsearchCV to find the best parameters for each model compare the performance of the Regressors and choose best one
+Data Wrangling, convert categorical to numerical.
+Apply the basic Regression models of sklearn use gridsearchCV to find the best parameters for each model compare the performance of the Regressors and choose best one